The Blue Lagoon (novel): Comparisons with Alice's Adventures in Wonderland

 The author deliberately draws parallels between The Blue Lagoon and the Biblical story of Adam and Eve, highlighting the innocence and naivety of the two young protagonists, Emmeline and Dick.
-However, it is evident that the author is also influenced by Lewis Carroll's Alice's Adventures in Wonderland.
-The narrative structure of childhood leading to adolescent romance in Stacpoole's novel is likely influenced by Longus’s Daphnis and Chloe and Bernardin de St. Pierre's Paul et Virginie.
+However, it is evident that the author was also influenced by Lewis Carroll's Alice's Adventures in Wonderland.
+The narrative structure of childhood leading to adolescent romance in Stacpoole's novel is likely influenced by Longus’s Daphnis and Chloe and Bernardin de Saint-Pierre's Paul et Virginie.
 The reference to Wonderland is made when the castaways approach Palm Tree Island, which is the beginning of an adventure that is full of similarities to Alice's journey.
 Like Alice, Emmeline is around the same age, and their innocent curiosity leads them to explore their surroundings.
 Emmeline's tea party on the beach and her former pet's resemblance to the Cheshire Cat are examples of the author's allusions to Carroll's work.

 The similarities continue with Emmeline's innocent attempt to eat the "never-wake-up berries" and receiving a lecture on poison from Paddy Button, which is reminiscent of Alice's encounter with the "Drink Me" bottle.
 The "Poetry of Learning" chapter also draws parallels with Alice's conversation with the Caterpillar.
-Paddy's smoking of a pipe and the children teaching him to write his name in the sand echoes the Caterpillar smoking a hookah while questioning Alice's identity.
+Paddy's smoking of a pipe and the children teaching him to write his name in the sand echo the Caterpillar smoking a hookah while questioning Alice's identity.

 The author also incorporates other references to wonder, curiosity, and strangeness throughout the novel, honouring Carroll's work.
 The children lose track of time, similar to the Mad Hatter's tea party, and undergo physical changes, like Alice growing taller and Emmeline becoming plumper.
 The reference to the baby in "Pig and Pepper" is also made when Hannah sneezes at the sight of Dicky.